sopac/pacsafe-doc/training/tonga/drm_concepts.rst

 characteristics and circumstances that make it susceptible to the damaging effects of a disaster.

-* Measures of vulnerability
+Vulnerability is measured in a range of ways, depending on the element in question.
+It is always related to the intensity of the hazard (wind speed, ground shaking, etc.).
+For example, the vulnerability of a house can be measured by the cost of repairs required, compared to the incident wind speed.

+Social impacts are more difficult to quantify, because different communities may respond to a disaster in different ways.
+Poverty and inequality, marginalisation, social exclusion and discrimination by gender, social status, disability, pshcological factors and age (amongst other factors) are all factors that contribute to the vulnerability of a community.
+These factors impact the ability to respond to and recover from a disaster.
+Quantified measures of social vulnerability are limited, so it is more common to use qualitative descriptions.

 **Vulnerability and fragility**: occasionally you may hear reference to the term *fragility* as well as vulnerability. *Vulnerability* is the expected level of damage that would be sustained if a given hazard magnitude affected an asset.
 The vulnerability of a community is based on the characteristics and circumstances that make it susceptible to the damaging effects of a hazard event. *Fragility* refers to the likelihood of a (qualitative) level of damage (e.g. no damage, slight, moderate, extensive or complete damage).
 This can be translated into a quantitative estimate of the damage (often referred to as a *damage index* or *damage ratio*).

 Damage states
 .............